ebuntaran/pic16b-mnist-demo/README.md

 **FAQ**: Can I change the weird url?
 Looks like you can but it's a lot more involved than I initially thought: https://cloud.google.com/run/docs/mapping-custom-domains

 **FAQ**: You can deploy multiple times in the same project.
-My understanding is that you can only delete the deployed app by deleting the entire project.
+You can delete the deployed app from the "Services" tab of the "Cloud Run" menu.
 But there's a quota for the number of projects so be careful.

 ## What you should look for in the website